 Loyalty program members can amass a small fortune in frequent flyer miles over their lifetime, with some enthusiasts accruing millions of miles.
 If we were to place a dollar value on the account balances of frequent flyer members who take rewards travel seriously, we would be looking at assets worth hundreds of millions of dollars in redeemable value.

 And yet, according to the terms and conditions of many loyalty programs, we don’t actually own the balances in our accounts!
 Nor can we decide what happens to them when we die.
 It’s hard to imagine having an asset that we cannot bequeath to a spouse or family member.
-But for some loyalty programs, that’s a current reality.
+But for some loyalty programs, that’s a current reality for many programs, while others have “discretionary” policies that allow members to bequeath miles in their will on a case-by-case basis.

-There are numerous reports of members receiving a loved one’s account balance after producing the right paperwork, typically a death certificate, and politely requesting a transfer.
-Below, you’ll find the current published policies for each program, plus any info we can round up on which policies can be bent and under what circumstances.
+Below, we'll dive into the current published policies for American Airlines and a dozen other programs, plus any other information we can round up on which policies can be bent and under what circumstances.

 Frequent Flyer Program Policies Regarding Miles When You Die